 This section explains the key things you need to teach your children about staying safe when crossing the road, walking, biking, taking the bus and even playing around home.

 Being road smart doesn't necessarily come naturally.
-You need to teach your children how to be safe pedestrians and how to be safe passengers whether travelling in a car, bus or train.
-It's not just about telling them what to do – children learn from what adults do, so you need to model safe behaviour.
+You need to teach your children how to be safe pedestrians and how to be safe passengers whether they’re travelling in a car, bus or train.
+Some research shows that children under the age of nine years can’t judge speed and distances.
+It's not just about telling them what to do; children learn from what adults do so you need to model safe behaviour too.

-Schools can also teach about road safety.
-You can browse a variety of resources for all school ages on education.nzta.govt.nz(external link)
+Schools can also teach road safety.
+Browse our resources for all school ages on the Education Potal

-An important part of teaching your children road safety is to model safe behaviour yourself and talk to your child about what you are doing and why.
+An important part of teaching your children road safety is to model safe behaviour yourself and talk to your children about what you’re doing and why.

 Feet First – resources for teachers who are supporting walking initiatives in their schools

-Working alongside initiatives such as walking school buses and school travel plans, the Feet First teacher resources project includes national curriculum content provided online for teachers covering:
+Working alongside initiatives such as walking school buses and school travel plans, the Feet First teacher resources include online national curriculum content for teachers that cover: